mommy003/MSML/README.md

 dat <- out$predict_validation
 prev=0.047
 tn=15
-model_evaluation(dat,mv,tn,prev,pthreshold=0.05)
+out2=model_evaluation(dat,mv,tn,prev,pthreshold=0.05)
 ```
-Then, the output files with the independent test dataset can be compared with the previous results (evaluation1.out_v, evaluation2.out_v, and evaluation3.out_v).
+Then, the output files with the independent test dataset can be compared with the previous results.

 # References
 1. Olkin, I. and  Finn, J.D.
 Correlations redux.
 Psychological Bulletin, 1995.
 118(1): p.
 155.